First Four: First Four

 The teams are not the eight lowest-ranked teams in the field; the four lowest-ranked at-large teams usually have higher rankings among the entire field of 68 than several of the automatic-bid teams coming from the smaller conferences.
 The four games are held to determine which teams will assume a place in the first round.
 Unlike other early games in the tournament, the teams are not matched with disparity intended.
 Rather, equality governs match-ups (e.g., in one game, two teams—usually two of the four lowest-ranked automatic-bid teams—might play for a No. 16 seeding in the first round, while in another game, two teams—usually two of the four lowest-ranked at-large teams—are usually trying to advance as a No. 11 seed).

 While most NCAA tournament games are played Thursday through Sunday (with the final game on a Monday), the First Four games are played earlier in the first week, between Selection Sunday and the First Round on Thursday and Friday.
 As of 2017, two games are played on the Tuesday following Selection Sunday, and the remaining two are played on Wednesday.
 Once the First Four games are played, the four winning teams assume their places in the bracket of 64 teams, and must play again later that week, with little rest.
 The two Tuesday winners are paired with their next opponent on Thursday; and, the Wednesday winners play on Friday.
 With the Second Round being played on Saturday and Sunday, this scheduling allows for six consecutive days of competition during the first week of the tournament.

-With the exception of 2019, at least one of the men's First Four winners has advanced past the First Round of the tournament every year since the format's inception.
+With the exceptions of 2019 and 2025, at least one of the men's First Four winners has advanced past the First Round of the tournament every year since the format's inception.
 Five teams have advanced to the second weekend and the Sweet 16.
 VCU (2011) and UCLA (2021) are the only two First Four teams to reach either the Elite Eight or the Final Four.

 All winners in the inaugural women's First Four in 2022 lost their First Round games.
+The only First Four team to date that has advanced past the first round is Mississippi State in 2023, which defeated Creighton in the first round before losing to Notre Dame.